danvega/danvega-dev/blog/2017/05/05/make-weakness-strength.md

 title: "How to Make your weakness your strength"
 published: true
 date: 2017-05-05T08:00:15-04:00
-tags: [Software Development]
+tags: ['Software Development']
 excerpt: "How to Make your weakness your strength"
-cover:
+cover: './lucas-rosas-98304-760x507.jpg'
 ---

 I have been writing software for a fairly long time now.
 I have worked on applications that range from open source projects to a suite of applications that run a $5B dollar company.
 If you want to stay relevant in this industry though you have always got to be learning and improving your craft.
-One of the best things you can do is identify an area of weakness and work on improving it. \[featured-image single\_newwindow="false" alt="Computer Science Problem Sets"\] A friend of mine is preparing for an interview next week and asked for some help.
+One of the best things you can do is identify an area of weakness and work on improving it.
+A friend of mine is preparing for an interview next week and asked for some help.
 I haven't been on an actual coding interview in probably 10 years so I might not be the best person to ask but, what are friends for.
 In this article, we are going to look at some exercises he was trying to tackle.
 These questions led me to realize that I have a weakness that I would like to improve on.

 ## The Interview